1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 <div style="text-align: justify">
 We would like to expand genome research in water buffaloes to fully utilise the potential of this animal in milk, meat, hide and draft power as well as for conservation purposes, hence there will be transparency in code and SNP data, and data generated in this project will be released to the public.

-In short, data will be open-source.
+In short, data will be open source.
 </div>

 ### Our vision